ykmorimoto/automl-emr/README.md

 pip3 install -r requirements.txt

 cp settings_template.py settings.py
-# go open IAM in AWS Management Console, go to "Users" to set a new user name with Acess Key
+# go to IAM in AWS Management Console, go to "Users" to set a new user name with Acess Key, then download the Key information.
-# using the above Access Key, fill AWS_ACCESS_KEY_ID, AWS_REGION and S3_BUCKET in the settings.py so that AutoML EMR app can access s3
+# using the above Access Key, fill AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, AWS_REGION and S3_BUCKET name in the settings.py so that AutoML EMR app can access S3
 # this access key needs to have the permission of handling the designated S3_BUCKET

 python3.9 init_db.py